ritaPatrocinio/Rita_Aircraft_Scheduling/README.md

 The app lets the user edit the rotation freely but enforces the following rules:
 Flights that have an arrival time after midnight can't be selected.
-The time diference between the arrival time of one flight and the departure time of the next flight in the list of picked flights has to be at least 20 min.
+The time difference between the arrival time of one flight and the departure time of the next flight in the list of picked flights must be at least 20 min.
-The origin of one fliht has to be the same as the destination of the previous flight in the list of picked flights.
+The origin of one flight must be the same as the destination of the previous flight in the list of picked flights.

+To maintain coherence with the previously mentioned rules, a flight can only be removed from the top or the bottom of the picked flights list.

-Because the second column fluctuates in size I added the aircraft timeline in the first column to keep it above the fold.
+Because the second column fluctuates in size, I added the aircraft timeline in the first column to keep it above the fold.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------